Our news

 • Rongai Route – 6–7 days.
 Approaches from the north.
 Drier and quieter—ideal during the rainy season.

 • Northern Circuit – 8–9 days.
 The longest and most gradual route.
 Offers sweeping views and the highest summit success rates.
+These routes are popular choices for a Mount Kilimanjaro climb adventure.

 Choosing Your Route